 - 9. Non-destructive, cost-effective and easily replicable methodologies for studying marine biodiversity, including environmental DNA and video surveys, are increasingly being applied in deep-sea environmental studies, enabling the identification of numerous deep-sea organisms.
-Nonetheless, the utility and scientific value of the information generated by those methodologies needs to be further assessed, considering the lack of consistency across surveys as well as the absence of comprehensive reference catalogues, which are critical to identifying the organisms and matching the genetic sequences. - 10.
-Consistent and harmonized compilation of data emerging from exploration activities and other scientific research projects in the Area will contribute significantly to enhancing and expediting the process of species identification and description.
+Nonetheless, the utility and scientific value of the information generated by those methodologies needs to be further assessed, considering the lack of consistency across surveys, as well as the absence of comprehensive reference catalogues, which are critical to identifying the organisms and matching the genetic sequences. - 10.
+The consistent and harmonized compilation of the data emerging from the exploration activities and other scientific research projects in the Area will contribute significantly to enhancing and expediting the process of species identification and description.
 Expanding the use of innovative methodologies can also help to improve broad-scale biodiversity assessments in the deep sea.
-Fostering interdisciplinary cooperation is essential for developing tools, such as field guides and apps, and technologies, to improve in situ and ex situ deep-sea species identifications. - 11.
-In 2020 and 2021, the secretariat organized two virtual workshops in collaboration with the Ministry of Oceans and Fisheries of the Republic of Korea (MOMAF) and the National Marine Biodiversity Institute of Korea (MABIK), on taxonomic standardization (September 2020), and on enhancing image-based biodiversity assessments to advance deep-sea taxonomy (October 2021).
-The workshops identified a list of activities to be implemented in the short, medium, and long-term in the form of a roadmap aiming at facilitating the integration of deep-sea taxonomic knowledge into the work of the Authority. - 12.
-Building on this, the secretariat together with MOMAF will organize a third workshop in November 2022 in Korea.
-The workshop will focus on standardizing methodologies for collecting and sharing genetic sequence data and information in support of improved observation and monitoring capacities of biodiversity in the Area.
-Particular attention will be paid to challenges and opportunities for enhancing data interoperability between the Authority's DeepData database and international genetic databases (e.g., GenBank, BOLD, NCBI, SILVA, etc.).
-The workshop will also discuss collaborative approaches to building deep-sea research capacity and literacy with a focus on technologies, methodologies, and tools and their adequate application at a larger scale. - 13.
-As part of its support for the implementation of SSKI (see para.
-9), the European Commission signed in May 2022 a grant agreement with the secretariat under the 2021 work programme of the European Maritime, Fisheries and Aquaculture Fund.
-The grant will support the taxonomic knowledge component of SSKI and initiate the development of innovative tools to facilitate species identification and description in the Area.
-An inception workshop will be convened in December 2022 in Korea to develop the implementation and monitoring plan for the achievement of the two-year project objectives.
-These include the description of at least 50 new deep-sea species from habitats currently targeted for mineral exploration, and development of DNA-based and underwater image libraries, among other taxonomic toolkits.
+Fostering interdisciplinary cooperation is essential for developing tools, such as field guides and apps, and technologies to improve in situ and ex situ deep-sea species identifications. - 11.
+In 2020 and 2021, the secretariat organized two virtual workshops in collaboration with the Ministry of Oceans and Fisheries of the Republic of Korea and the National Marine Biodiversity Institute of Korea), on taxonomic standardization (September 2020), and on enhancing image-based biodiversity assessments to advance deep-sea taxonomy (October 2021).
+Participants at the workshops identified a list of activities to be implemented in the short, medium and long term in the form of a road map aimed at facilitating the integration of deep-sea taxonomic knowledge into the work of the Authority. - 12.
+Building on this, the secretariat, together with the Ministry of Oceans and Fisheries of the Republic of Korea will organize a third workshop in November 2022 in the Republic of Korea.
+The workshop will be focused on standardizing methodologies for collecting and sharing genetic sequence data and information in support of improved observation and biodiversity monitoring capacities in the Area.
+Particular attention will be paid to challenges and opportunities for enhancing data interoperability between the Authority's Deep Seabed and Ocean Database (DeepData) database and international genetic databases (e.g., International Nucleotide Sequence Database Collaboration (GenBank), Barcode of Life Data System (BOLD), National Center for Biotechnology Information, SILVA, etc.).
+Participants at the workshop will also discuss collaborative approaches to building deep-sea research capacity and literacy, with a focus on technologies, methodologies and tools and their adequate application at a larger scale. - 13.
+As part of its support for the implementation of the Initiative (see para.
+9), the European Commission signed a grant agreement with the secretariat in May 2022 under the 2021 work programme of the European Maritime, Fisheries and Aquaculture Fund.
+The grant will support the taxonomic knowledge component of the Sustainable Seabed Knowledge Initiative and initiate the development of innovative tools to facilitate species identification and description in the Area.
+An inception workshop will be convened in December 2022 in the Republic of Korea to develop the implementation and monitoring plan for the achievement of the two-year project objectives.
+These include the description of at least 50 new deep-sea species from habitats currently targeted for mineral exploration and the development of DNA-based and underwater image libraries, among other taxonomic toolkits.